josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/20251001_October_2025/🎪_no_we_are_definitly_not_causing_any_problems_ofc_not.md

 very briefly, yiddish is a language on the cusp of extinction; it is highly vulnerable.

-we lost 70% of global speakersin the 1930s and 40s.
+we lost 70% of global speakers in the 1930s and 40s.

 whole generations are missing.